Philosophy Walk: “Justice as Fairness: Exploring & Applying the Ideas of Rawls”

-Date:Sunday, June 20th Time: 10am – 1pm MDT Trail Location: Helena Reservoir Loop (We’ll meet in the lot area just after you turn off of York Rd onto Helena Regulating Reservoir Rd.
-There is a parking, a restroom, and a picnic table by the water)
+Date:Saturday, October 2nd Time: 9:30am – 12:30pm MDT Trail Location: Helena Reservoir Loop (We’ll meet in the parking lot area just after you turn off of York Rd onto Helena Regulating Reservoir Rd.
+There is a restroom & a picnic table by the water)

 RSVP: Click Here!
 Cost: Free (Donations Welcome) Other: Bring comfortable walking shoes, water & a snack

 Ed Glowienka is a Professor of Philosophy at Carroll College.
 Ed grew up in Philadelphia, the son of parents who never attended college and who sacrificed significantly for his education.
 He went to the University of Scranton to study biochemistry, but left with a degree in philosophy with minors in German and theology.
 He then spent two years working with Spiritan missionaries, teaching philosophy to students from six African nations at the Spiritan Missionary Seminary in Arusha, Tanzania.
 Ed earned his Ph.D. from Emory University in 2013.
 His research is in early modern philosophy, with projects in both metaphysics and moral philosophy.